electron/electron/docs/tutorial/debugging-native-windows-vscode.md

   ]
 }
 ```
-"args" should also have one parameter, a string of the path to your your Electron project's folder.
+"args" should also have one parameter, a string of the path to your Electron project's folder.
 In this example, it should be your path to electron-quick-start.

 ### 3. Debugging